microsoft/vcpkg-docs/vcpkg/users/triplets.md

 endif()
 ```

-This will build all the `qt5-*` libraries as DLLs, but every other library as a
+This will build all the `qt5-*` ports as dynamic libraries, but every other port as a
 static library.

 For an example in a real project, see